 When files move to a location outside of your backup file selection, it's important to add the new location to your backup file selection, and leave the original location selected until CrashPlan compares the already-backed-up files to the files in the new location (a process known as de-duplication).

 When CrashPlan reports an external drive as missing, it is most commonly a result of the drive name or letter changing.
 If the drive name or letter has not changed, try scanning the file selection using the steps below to see if the CrashPlan app detects the drive.

 - Go to Home.

 - Click Details.

 - From device details, select the backup set settings button.

 - Select the arrow next to Backup Set Settings.

 - Click Scan for file changes.

 If you were previously backing up an external hard drive that failed, and you would like to download the files from that drive on to a new external hard drive, follow our instructions for downloading files after replacing a drive.

-The CrashPlan app does not support backups of UNC file paths (such as //SERVERNAME/Users/).
+The CrashPlan app does not support backups of Windows uniform naming convention (UNC) file paths, such as //SERVERNAME/Users/.
 If you include UNC paths in the backup file selection, the files appear to back up properly, but those files cannot be restored.